wordofwarning/wordofwarning.org/hab/emergency/index.md

 Manchester's annual Live Art & performance platform, Emergency aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.

-We usually expect to present *about* twenty works at each year's platform — so if you would like to take part in what is *probably* England's longest-running Live Art event, please read on for our open call…
+We usually expect to present *about* twenty works at each year's platform — if you would like to take part in what is *probably* England's longest-running Live Art event, please check back here in July 2027…

-#### Emergency 26 Open Call for Proposals
-Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now <a href="https://emergencymcr.posthaven.com" target="_blank">invited to submit proposals</a>.
-Work can be in any relevant artform/medium, though some live presence is desirable.

-**For details & to apply please visit <a href="https://emergencymcr.posthaven.com" target="_blank">emergencymcr.posthaven.com</a><br>Proposal Deadline: Friday 7 August 2026, 5pm**

 [Emergency 26](/current/2026-emergency) combines an Afternoon of durational, installation, intervention, and limited capacity work; followed by an Evening of short (*max 20 min*) show-type pieces of work, works-in-progress, or extracts of longer work.

 [Emergency 26](/current/2026-emergency) presented by [Word of Warning](/) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.